Scripture (John 10:1-42)

-Winter was approaching and during winter the sheep were kept inside a pen, or sheepfold, at night; the pen usually had a stone wall, which might have briers on top of it.
+Sheep were kept inside a pen (sheepfold), on cold winter nights.
+The pen usually had a stone wall, which might have briers on top of it.

 The Jewish law distinguished between thieves and robbers.
 Thieves were ones who broke in to steal; robbers often lived in the wilderness and would assault and rob passersby.
 Shepherds had to continually guard against both.

 Verses 2-4: "But he who enters by the door is the shepherd of the sheep.
 3To him the gatekeeper opens.
 The sheep hear his voice, and he calls his own sheep by name and leads them out.
 4When he has brought out all his own, he goes before them, and the sheep follow him, for they know his voice."

 In the Old Testament, the Spirit was not yet given; so the way Israel heard God's voice was by reading Scripture, and hearing from God through the Prophets.

 The gift of, "the cross of Jesus" included the gift of hearing from God through the Holy Spirit, something Judaism in that day did not consider possible.

 It was customary for shepherds to call their sheep by name.
 In the Old Testament, God called His special people by name.
 (EX 33:12)

 Verse 5: "A stranger they will not follow, but they will flee from him, for they do not know the voice of strangers."

 The stranger would be the thief or robber, (the Pharisees who had sought to mislead the sheep).
 (John 9:40-45).